EchoAlice/AdventOfCode/README.md

 Every problem has 2 parts.
 I have a directory set up for each day of code.
   Each day has an input, input test, part 1 solution, and part 2 solution file.

-Advent of Code is a great tool for me to learn and become a software engineer.
+Advent of Code is a great tool for me to learn and acquire skills to become a software engineer.
 Every problem I tackle is giving me more knowledge and understanding that I will use to create new and innovative things.
 The goal is to build creative and useful tech in the blockchain/web3 world.